-- How can works councils organize their transnational activities?
+- How can local works councils in individual countries be involved?

 - What are the tasks of workplace representatives in other countries?

-- How do works councils operate with their national participation rights?
+- How do works councils operate when they have no co-determination rights?

-- What attitude do employers have towards their works council?
+- How do employers relate to their works councils?

-- Practical layout of an information and consultation procedure
+- The characteristics of an extensive consultation procedure "à la française"

-- Practical procedure in the EWC based on a case study
+- Working groups: Procedure for a restructuring based on a practical case study

-- How to develop alternative scenarios during consultation?
+- How can alternative scenarios be elaborated during consultation?

 Dr Werner Altmeyer